lambinsea/maomaowm/README.md

 }
 ```

-# Thanks to Reference Repositories
+# Thanks to These Reference Repositories

 - https://gitlab.freedesktop.org/wlroots/wlroots - Implementation of Wayland protocol